 A Remorseful Schaff?

-Later in the night, Schaff came out to the ring in plain clothes to apologize to the fans for the professionalism and showmanship that was compromised in wake of this raw hatred and frustration between the two.
+Later in the night, Schaff came out to the ring in plain clothes to apologize to the fans for the professionalism and showmanship that was compromised in the wake of this raw hatred and frustration between the two.
 Hammerstone did not hesitate to cut Schaff’s apology short as he came out and immediately engaged in a fistfight with him.
 Chaos ensued in Hawthorne Theater, and wrestlers, security staff, and referees took their own share of lumps in their pursuit of breaking up this brawl, which resulted in Schaff suffering a bloody nose in the end.

 Following the show, there was much buzz on the internet from spectators displeased with Hammerstone, despising him as being unprofessional for walking out of the match.
 Later in the night, soon after the show, Hammerstone tweeted on social media, “Sorry @defyNW and @mattfarmer93 [DEFY’s promotor] everything was great tonight until you made me get in the ring with @SCHAFF_pw [Schaff] But that was bullshit.”